9 Days London Itinerary on and off the Beaten Path

 Please beware of the horde of people that might discourage you at first, but it’s bearable.
 Independent street artists singing their melodies are also part of the Sunday entertainment on Brick Lane.

-Walking around Curtain road, Hackney and the entire neighborhood appreciate the hip bars, traditional pubs, co-working spaces, and ethnic restaurants of all sorts.
+Walking around Curtain Road, Hackney, and the entire neighborhood appreciates the hip bars, traditional pubs, co-working spaces, and ethnic restaurants of all sorts.

-In the evening, we wanted to explore other corners of the city, and we headed to Victoria station, and from there,e we walked through Elisabeth St. down to Sloan Square.
+In the evening, we wanted to explore other corners of the city, so we headed to Victoria Station.
+From there, we walked through Elisabeth Street down to Sloane Square.

 The neighborhood feels like one of those places that you only see in movies or fairytales.
 Fancy impeccable houses looking brand new.